 That dream trip to Iceland can be more affordable than you expect, and I am here to help you by sharing some ideas on how to create a great Iceland budget.

-I will go on more details for the big 3 expenses during our trips: Rental vehicle, food, and accommodation.
+I will go into more detail about the big 3 expenses during our trips: Rental vehicle, food, and accommodation.

 Here are some estimates for my 10 days in Iceland costs for 2 people per day: